FrancescoSaverioZuppichini/purgIn/README.md

 > **Warning**
 > Work in Progress

-LinkedIn extension to automatically remove posts containing user-defined words.
+Chrome extension to automatically remove **LinkedIn** posts containing user-defined words.

 PurgIn can be installed from the [**chrome store**](https://chrome.google.com/webstore/search/purgin?hl=it&authuser=0)